 To view the video of Socket employees taking the Ice Bucket Challenge, visit Socket's YouTube page at www.youtube.com/socketinmo.

 Founded in 1994, Socket is a Missouri-based telephone and Internet service provider with the largest service area in the state.
 Socket is a privately held company that provides families and businesses a choice for local and long-distance phone and Internet service.
 It combines the highest quality customer service with in-depth technical knowledge.
-Socket's network serves more than 20,000 residents and businesses in more than 400 Missouri cities, and its customers enjoy simple billing and quick, friendly service.
+Socket's network serves thousands of residents and businesses across Missouri, and its customers enjoy simple billing and quick, friendly service.
 For additional information, visit www.socket.net.

 ATTENTION REPORTERS AND EDITORS: